Waste Levy Queensland 2023: Does It Really Boost Recycling? ♻️

-Waste levy Queensland: “In this world, only two things are certain: death and taxes.”
+Waste levy Queensland ♻️: “In this world, only two things are certain: death and taxes.”
 As stated by one of the founding fathers of the USA Benjamin Franklin, nothing is certain in life except for these two, especially the tax part.

 This levy was implemented to encourage recycling, resource recovery, and landfill waste reduction.
-Another aspect was to decrease the cross border shipping of waste from NSW.
+Another aspect was to decrease the cross-border shipping of waste from NSW.

-Taking all of these into consideration, the main question to be asked is “Does implementing a waste levy Queensland actually boost recycling?”
+Taking all of these into consideration, the main question to be asked is “Does implementing a waste levy in Queensland actually boost recycling?”

 Before anything else, let me first explain what a waste levy is.

 The reason why it was implemented is that it promotes the idea of recycling and resource recovery, reducing waste going to landfills, and waste reduction.
 It also serves to raise revenue for the State Government.
 Lots of revenue!

 The levy does not directly affect households, it only charges businesses in charge of disposing wastes to landfills.